 FERPA stands for the “Family Educational Rights and Privacy Act,” the federal law that governs the privacy of students’ academic records.

-Faculty may be asked to reveal educational information by various parties: students’ parents, employers, graduate/professional schools to which a student has applied, etc. The common situation where a concerned parent telephones and wants to know a son/daughter’s grades, attendance, etc., requires a sensitive response – we want to work with families to help students, yet we also want (and are legally obliged) to protect students’ privacy.
+Faculty & staff may be asked to reveal educational information by various parties: students’ parents, employers, graduate/professional schools to which a student has applied, etc. The common situation where a concerned parent telephones and wants to know a son/daughter’s grades, attendance, etc., requires a sensitive response – we want to work with families to help students, yet we also want (and are legally obliged) to protect students’ privacy.
 The following suggestions may help:

 - Check the student’s privacy information first!
 Most of our students have given us permission to talk to their parents, but a few have not.